-- The designated safeguarding lead (DSL) will take responsibility for understanding the filtering and monitoring systems and processes in place and ensure all staff understand their expectations, roles and responsibilities around filtering and monitoring as part of their safeguarding training - Liaise with the Headteacher, if they are not the DSL, to inform him/her of safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 [3] and police investigations. - Act as a source of support, advice, and expertise to staff members on matters of safeguarding by liaising with relevant agencies. - Understand the assessment process for providing Early Help and intervention. - Support staff members in liaising with other agencies and setting up inter-agency assessment where Early Help is deemed appropriate. - Keep cases of Early Help under constant review and refer them to the CSCS if the situation does not appear to be. - Have a working knowledge of how Local Authority (LA) conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required doing so. - Ensure each member of staff has access to and understands, the school's Child Safeguarding Policy and procedures -Be alert to the specific requirements of children in need, including those with Special Educational Need, disability, and young carers. - Be able to keep detailed, accurate and secure records of concerns and referrals. - Obtain access to resources and attend any relevant training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings.
+- Refer all cases of suspected abuse to Children's Social Care Services (CSCS), the Local Authority Designated Officer (LADO) for child protection concerns, the Disclosure and Barring Service, DBS, and the police in cases where a crime has been committed. - Refer cases of radicalisation to the Channel programme. - Liaise with the Headteacher, if they are not the DSL, to inform him/her of safeguarding issues, especially ongoing enquiries under section 47 of the Children Act 1989 [3] and police investigations. - Act as a source of support, advice, and expertise to staff members on matters of safeguarding by liaising with relevant agencies. - Understand the assessment process for providing Early Help and intervention. - Support staff members in liaising with other agencies and setting up inter-agency assessment where Early Help is deemed appropriate. - Keep cases of Early Help under constant review and refer them to the CSCS if the situation does not appear to be. - Have a working knowledge of how Local Authority (LA) conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required doing so. - Ensure each member of staff has access to and understands, the school's Child Safeguarding Policy and procedures -Be alert to the specific requirements of children in need, including those with Special Educational Need, disability, and young carers. - Be able to keep detailed, accurate and secure records of concerns and referrals. - Obtain access to resources and attend any relevant training courses. - Encourage a culture of listening to children and taking account of their wishes and feelings.
 They should also consider situations outside education or their families - Work with the governing board to ensure this Child Protection Policy is reviewed annually and the procedures are updated regularly. - Ensure the federation's Child Protection Policy is available publicly and parents are aware that the schools may make referrals for suspected cases of abuse or neglect, as well as the role the schools play in these referrals. - Link with Gloucestershire Children's Safeguarding Board to make sure that staff members are aware of the training opportunities available and made aware of the latest local policies on safeguarding. - Ensure that a pupil's child protection file is copied when transferring to a new school. - Be available at all times during school hours to discuss any safeguarding concerns. - NB.
 The school will determine what "available" means, e.g. it may be appropriate to be accessible by other means such as telephone or Teams etc - Should the DSL not be available, the Deputy Designated Safeguarding Lead (DDSL) will follow the same actions as outlined for DSL.